KarenDerkach/KarenDerkach/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing new projects.
 - 🎓 &nbsp; Studying Developer Web Full Stack of Henry Academy and I'm Accountant
 - 💼 &nbsp; I'm currently looking for work
 - 🌱 &nbsp; Learning more about SCRUM, Data Base and different frameworks.